 FIGURE 9.
 Boot stage dry matter yield of winter grain forage by date of harvest.
+Treatments with same letter are not significantly different from one another.

 FIGURE 10.
 Small grain cover crops harvested for winter forage and double-cropped with corn silage.